 Any serious business traveler will soon find they need a serious suitcase.
 One specifically designed for the business traveler.
-If you’ve been following my blog CBoardingGroup.com you are well aware of one of the key traits of successful business traveler: they never check a bag!
 Here is my Product Review: Travelpro Luggage Crew 11 21″ – which is, in my opinion, the perfect carry-on for business travelers who never check their bags.

 Product Review: Travelpro Luggage Crew 11 21″ Carry-on Expandable Spinner with Suiter and USB Port, Black

 After years of using a 2-wheel Samsonite Carry-On, I finally went looking for a 4-Wheel “Spinner” style carry-on.
-So, after an extensive amount of research and a few false starts (love Amazon prime’s return policy) I ultimately settled on the Travelpro Luggage Crew 11 – the 21″ model.
+So, after an extensive amount of research and a few false starts (thank you Amazon Prime for your return policy) I ultimately settled on the Travelpro Luggage Crew 11 – 21″ model.

-Ok let’s get to the Product Review: Travelpro Luggage Crew 11 21″.
+Ok let’s get to the details of this Product Review: Travelpro Luggage Crew 11 21.

-This piece of luggage includes several noteworthy features, listed here:
+This piece of business travel luggage includes several noteworthy features, listed below:

 - Overall Dimensions: 23.5×14.5×9.5,

-- Material: High-quality ballistic nylon construction, a stain- and scratch- resistant DuraGuard coating
+- Materials: High-quality ballistic nylon construction, a stain- and scratch- resistant DuraGuard coating

 - Zippers: Damage-resistant SUPRA zipper heads for long-lasting durability.

 - Interior & Handles: Premium leather low-profile top and side carry-handles, full-length interior lid pocket, side mesh, wet pockets, adjustable straps,